-SUSTAINABLE ENVIRONMENT - Our area will have a si E ENVIR ONMENT - Our ar ea will ha Ive a s ustainable natural and built environment onment P 60 - Pe Performance data ata Trend Indicator/s partner (source) 10/11 11/12 12/13 ← ↑→ Local targets and timescales Benchmarking activity/data Comments on performance/ Improvement action Refuse collection - the net cost per property of refuse disposal (£) PKC (SPI) 95.20 92.45 Available Aug 2013 , Ranked 3 rd or better within rural councils 2010/11 Scottish average - £97.18 Updates are provided on completions of the Council's Annual Accounts after submission to the Accounts Commission for Scotland.
-Street cleanliness index achieved PKC (SPI) 73 77 73 1 2011/12 - 73 2010/11 Scottish average - 74 Performance is around the Scottish average despite the mixed urban/rural profile of Perth and Kinross Council.
-Carriageway network that should be considered for maintenance treatment (%) PKC (SPI) 35.0 34.3 35.3 • 2011/12 - 36% 2010/11 Scottish average - 38.4% Despite the severe winters of 2009 and 2010, our road condition has remained relatively unchanged and continues to be better than the average condition of the Scottish local road network.
-Street lighting faults repaired within 7 days (%) PKC (BMIP) 97.5 96.6 97.6 ^ Dorformonon in high and about Wa aim to maintain this law of annies Traffic signal faults repaired within 48 elapsed hours (%) PKC (BMIP) 94.0 94.6 94.2 • renomiance is ingliand staddy.
+SUSTAINABLE ENVIRONMENT - Our area will have a sustainable natural and built environment

+Lead Pe rformance d ata Trend Indicator/s partner (source) 10/11 11/12 12/13 ↑ → ↓ Local targets and timescales Benchmarking activity/data Comments on performance/ Improvement action Refuse collection - the net cost per property of refuse disposal (£) PKC (SPI) 95.20 92.45 Available Aug 2013 - Ranked 3 rd or better within rural councils 2010/11 Scottish average - £97.18 after submission to the Accounts Commission for Scotland.
+Street cleanliness index achieved PKC (SPI) 73 77 73 → 2011/12 - 73 2010/11 Scottish average - 74 Performance is around the Scottish average despite the mixed urban/rural profile of Perth and Kinross Council.
+Carriageway network that should be considered for maintenance treatment (%) PKC (SPI) 35.0 34.3 35.3 → 2011/12 - 36% 2010/11 Scottish average - 38.4% Despite the severe winters of 2009 and 2010, our road condition has remained relatively unchanged and continues to be better than the average condition of the Scottish local road network.
+Street lighting faults repaired within 7 days (%) PKC (BMIP) 97.5 96.6 97.6 → - - Performance is high and steady.
 We aim to maintain this level of service.
-Emissions from public sector organisations - NHS (tonnes CO2) NHS (SOA) 9,148 11,572 → 3% annual reduction Emissions from energy use within NHS buildings in Perth & Kinross show an increase mainly due to increased consumption at the new Murray Royal Hospital.
-Emissions from public sector organisations - PC (tonnes CO2) PC (SOA) 1,616 1,540 1,515 • 5% annual reduction The reduction in CO2 emissions of 1.6% should be viewed against the context of an increase in student numbers and therefore activity combined with extensive improvement works on-campus during the period of review.
-Emissions from public sector organisations - TACTRAN (tonnes CO2) TACTRAN (SOA) Not available Not available Not available 5% annual reduction TACTRAN is currently developing an organisational Carbon Management Plan.
+Traffic signal faults repaired within 48 elapsed hours (%) PKC (BMIP) 94.0 94.6 94.2 → - - Performance is high and steady.
+We aim to maintain this level of service.
+Emissions from public sector organisations - NHS (tonnes CO2) NHS (SOA) - 9,148 11,572 • 3% annual reduction Emissions from energy use within NHS buildings in Perth & Kinross show an increase mainly due to increased consumption at the new Murray Royal Hospital.
+Emissions from public sector organisations - PC (tonnes CO2) PC (SOA) 1,616 1,540 1,515 → 5% annual reduction - The reduction in CO2 emissions of 1.6% should be viewed against the context of an increase in student numbers and therefore activity combined with extensive improvement works on-campus during the period of review.
+Emissions from public sector organisations - TACTRAN (tonnes CO2) TACTRAN (SOA) Not available Not available Not available - 5% annual reduction - TACTRAN is currently developing an organisational Carbon Management Plan.
 TACTRAN is also undertaking work on Transport Carbon Assessment to inform its own and CPP partners' wider public sector duties and actions in relation to addressing carbon emissions from transport.
-Emissions from public sector organisations - SFRS (tonnes CO2) SFRS (SOA) 412 320 Available June 2013 5% annual reduction A reduction in CO emissions since 2010 has been achieved by Tayside Fire & Rescue since the introduction of their Carbon Management Plan and investment in energy efficiency measures at Perth Community Fire Station and Headquarters.
+Emissions from public sector organisations - SFRS (tonnes CO2) SFRS (SOA) 412 320 Available June 2013 5% annual reduction A reduction in CO2 emissions since 2010 has been achieved by Tayside Fire & Rescue since the introduction of their Carbon Management Plan and investment in energy efficiency measures at Perth Community Fire Station and Headquarters.

-SUSTAINABLE ENVIRONMENT - Our area will have a E ENVIR ONMENT s - Our ai rea will ha ave a si ustainable natur sustainable natural and built environment onment Ped Pē Performance data lata Trend Indicator/s partner (source) 10/11 11/12 12/13 ← ↑→ Local targets and timescales Benchmarking activity/data Comments on performance/Improvement action Emissions from ( : Final figures are due by mid July however data gathered to date indicates at this stage that we are on track to meet our desired target of 5% annual CO2 reductions across Tayside Division. public sector organisations - PS (tonnes CO2) (SOA) 867 747 Available July 2013 ı 5% annual reduction During financial year 2012-13, heating boiler replacements at Pitlochry and Blairgowrie Stations plus replacement of domestic hot water (DHW) boilers at both locations are significant in the improvement of energy efficiency-related building performance.
+SUSTAINABL E ENVIR ONMENT - Our ar ea will h ave a s ustainable natur al and built envi ronment Lead Performance rformance d ata Trend Indicator/s partner (source) 10/11 11/12 12/13 ^ } Local targets and timescales Benchmarking activity/data Comments on performance/ Improvement action Emissions from PS Aveilable Final figures are due by mid July however data gathered to date indicates at this stage that we are on track to meet our desired target of 5% annual CO2 reductions across Tayside Division. public sector organisations - PS (tonnes CO2) (SOA) 867 747 Available July 2013 - - 5% annual reduction - During financial year 2012-13, heating boiler replacements at Pitlochry and Blairgowrie Stations plus replacement of domestic hot water (DHW) boilers at both locations are significant in the improvement of energy efficiency-related building performance.